ETERNITY

 Author - William M. Brandon III

 I’m a dad and a partner who sees coercive relationships as the root of oppression.
-My novels, SILENCE & Selene (‘23), The Exile The Matriarch & The Flood (‘21), and Welcome to Spring Street (‘20), were published by the esteemed Spaceboy Books.
-My first short story collection, Eternity: The Long and Short of It, will drop on December 25th, ‘23.
-Further synaptic meanderings have appeared on StatORec, The Rumpus, and in an anthology supporting Mines Advisory Group (‘The Atlantic’ – ‘13).
+My first short story collection, Eternity: The Long and Short of It (’23), and my novels, SILENCE & Selene (‘23), The Exile The Matriarch & The Flood (‘21), and Welcome to Spring Street (‘20), were published by the esteemed Spaceboy Books.
+Further synaptic meanderings have appeared on F(r)iction, StatORec, The Rumpus, and in an anthology supporting Mines Advisory Group (‘The Atlantic’ – ‘13).
 From ‘13 – ‘21 I served as the Managing Editor for Black Hill Press and 1888.